billthefarmer/shorty/README.md

 ## Using

-Enter the station name and the url of the station in the fields and touch the **Create Shortcut** button.
+Enter the station name and the url of the station in the fields and touch the **Create** button.
 Touch the **Cancel** button to cancel.
 A shortcut will be generated, either where you dragged the Shorty shortcut, or in the next vacant slot on the desktop.
 It will be labelled with name of the station.

 The shortcut, when touched, will run Shorty in the background, which